The 50 best restaurants in London

 More about Quality Chop House

-Also try: Quality Wines next door also comes in for very high praise.
+Also try: Quality Wines next door.

 Hammersmith - Thames Wharf, Rainville Road, London W6 9HA